kserve/kserve/python/artexplainer/README.md

 # ART Model Explainer

-## Build a Development ART Model Explainer Docker Image
+## Build your own ART Model Explainer Docker Image

-First build your docker image by changing directory to kfserving/python and replacing `dockeruser` with your docker username in the snippet below (running this will take some time).
+First build your docker image by changing directory to kfserving/python and replacing `dockeruser` with your docker username in the snippet below.

 `docker build -t dockeruser/artserver:latest -f artexplainer.Dockerfile .`

-Then push your docker image to your dockerhub repo (this will take some time)
+Then push your docker image to your dockerhub repo

 `docker push dockeruser/artserver:latest`